 The best backups are automated (hence frequent), versioned (so you can recover deleted or hacked files) and off-site (no worries about fire or theft).

-To set them up you’ll obviously need somewhere to store them, and the good news is if you have an Office 365 subscription you already have 1 TB (a thousand gigabytes) of free OneDrive storage that is probably largely unused.
-(Other cloud providers can also be used.)
+To set them up you’ll obviously need somewhere to store them, and the good news is if you have a Microsoft 365 subscription you already have 1 TB (a thousand gigabytes) of free OneDrive storage (and other cloud providers can also be used).

-By the way – did you know that if you have all your files synchronised to OneDrive, you can restore older versions up to 29 days ago by going to https://onedrive.live.com and selecting the settings (gear wheel symbol) at the top right, then Options > Restore your OneDrive > Select a date?
+By the way – did you know that if you have all your files synchronised to OneDrive, you can restore older versions for 28 days by going to https://onedrive.live.com and selecting the settings (gear wheel symbol) at the top right, then Options > Restore your OneDrive > Select a date?

 Unfortunately, standard backup software like Microsoft File History and Apple Time Machine can’t use this sort of cloud storage.
 They also struggle to back up large files that are constantly in use, like mail archives and log files.
 This is where Duplicacy comes in – it’s fast, efficient and secure, available for Windows, OSX and Linux and the command line version is free for personal use.
 The catch is it’s a bit tricky to set up and the documentation is sparse, so that’s what this post is about.